sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 - **Type**: `boolean | number`
 - **Default**: `undefined`

 Whether to refresh the session every `X` milliseconds.
-Set this to `false` to turn it off.
-The session will only be refreshed if a session already exists.
-Setting this to `true` will refresh the session every second.
-Setting this to `false` will turn off session refresh.
+The refresh will only happen if a session already exists.
 Setting this to a number `X` will refresh the session every `X` milliseconds.
+Setting this to `true` is equivalent to `enablePeriodically: 1000`, the session will be refreshed every second.
+Setting this to `false` will turn the session refresh off.

 ### `enableOnWindowFocus`